dxw/playbook/playbook.md

   if we've spent a couple of hours on an updated-related bug and it's still not fixed, we're probably dealing with one.
 * From time to time, we may make an exception to these restrictions.
-If you think that might be appropriate, ask Harry or a delivery manager.
+If you think that might be appropriate, ask Harry or a delivery lead.
 In all the above cases, we can offer to quote for the required work.

 Finally, there is an overarching principle that we don't do anything on a ticket that is very time consuming or that is objectively a bad idea.
-If you think you're in this situation, ask a delivery manager for advice.
+If you think you're in this situation, ask a delivery lead for advice.

 #### Charging for ticket work

 If you decide that a ticket asks for work to be done which falls outside this scope, then the work is chargeable.
-In this situation, we reassign the ticket to a delivery manager with an explanation.
+In this situation, we reassign the ticket to a delivery lead with an explanation.

 It is good to try to think of alternative approaches that we could do under our support service before taking this step - seek advice if you're unsure.

-The delivery manager you assign the ticket to will then treat it as a [lead](#leads), and contact the client to make a plan.
+The delivery lead you assign the ticket to will then treat it as a [lead](#leads), and contact the client to make a plan.

 ## Sales